You’ve probably heard that riding muddy trails causes damage and should be avoided, but what damage? How muddy? How do you know if a trail is muddy?

 So what trails are ok to ride when wet?

-In Boulder County, Betasso, Walker Ranch and West Mag are usually the ones that do the best.
+In Boulder County, Betasso, Walker Ranch, West Mag and LHOHV are usually the ones that do the best.
 Lower Bitterbrush at Hall can also be good, as is Maryland Mountain.
 Farther afield, Buff Creek is great after a rain.
 In the winter, Devil’s Backbone in Loveland tends to dry out fast after a snow.
 Check out our Where to Ride page for details.

 Want to get instant alerts when trails in Boulder County are officially opened or closed?